 - Colchicine side effects worry many gout patients.
 Is it a blissful gout pain reliever or dangerous poison?
 See how to balance risks safely.
 Read more about colchicine side effects.

-Gout sufferers have been especially interested in Colgout tablets 500mcg and How long does Colgout take to work?.
-There are no direct replacement pages for those forum topics, but note:
+Gout sufferers have been especially interested in Colgout tablets 500 mcg and How long does Colgout take to work?.

 - Colgout tablets 500mcg

-- Though 500mcg, or .5mg, is the most common size for colchicine tablets, some can be different.
-Colcrys is 0.6mg, but as sensible dosage is maximum 1 per hour, and 2 per day, differences are not significant.
+- Though 500mcg, or 0.5 mg, is the most common size for colchicine tablets, some can be different.
+Colcrys is 0.6 mg, but as sensible dosage is maximum 1 per hour, and 2 per day, differences are not significant.

 - How long does Colgout take to work?